 Finally the research focussed on Hungary as a source country.
-For this approach a questionnaire was set up in English and during the telephonic interviews translated into Hungarian (see appendix C).
+For this approach a questionnaire was set up in English and during the telephonic interviews translated Into Hungarian (see appendix C).
 This was necessary as even though a lot of women in their ad mentioned they spoke English or German, in practice any knowledge of these languages was limited or even absent.
-These questionnaires were conducted over the period of March 2013 till December 2013 by trained students from the University of Pécs and the INHolland University of Applied Sciences.
-These students were all native Hungarian speakers who after a training, were able to act as interviewers.
+These questionnaires were conducted over the period of March 2013 till December 2013 by trained students from the University of Pécs and of the INHolland University of Applied Sciences.
+These students were all native Hungarian speakers and after a training, were able to act as interviewers.

-As prostitution is more or less still a taboo and thoughts surrounding the topic are usually based upon prejudice, the research group was more difficult to locate and to get in contact with.
+As prostitution is more or less still a taboo and thoughts surrounding the topic are usually based upon prejudice77, the research group was more difficult to locate and to get in contact with.
 In order to establish contact an internet search was conducted and websites like Videkilany.hu, Rosszlányok.hu and Szexmost.hu were applied in a similar way as had been done in order to contact the women working via the internet in Rotterdam.
-Women working in the cities of Budapest, Debrécen, Györ, Pécs, Szeged and Nyíregyháza were selected and contacted.
-They were asked on their work, experiences, personal background and willingness and possibilities to work abroad.
-Because of the high number of non-response within a three day pilot, the sample criteria were adjusted and only the criterion of location was used to get valid and representative sample.
-Eventually, after still having to accept a non-response of nearly 65%, mostly by predominantly young women who would fit the target group perfectly, as women between the age of 18 and 25 years are most likely to fall victim of trafficking, 93 questionnaires were returned as being valid.
-Beside the information gathered just as interesting were the notes made by the interviewers in the cases of non-response.
+Women working in the cities of Budapest, Debrécen, Györ, Pécs and Szeged in Hungary were selected and contacted and asked on their work, experiences, personal background and willingness and possibilities to work abroad.
+Because of the high number of non-response within the three day pilot, the sample criteria were adjusted and only the criterion of location was used.
+Eventually, after still having to accept a non-response of nearly 65%, mostly by predominantly young women who would fit the target group perfectly, as women between the age of 18 and 25 years are most likely to fall victim of trafficking78, eventually 93 questionnaires were returned as being valid.
+Beside the information gathered just as interesting were the notes made by the interviewers in the cases of nonresponse.
 These notes in itself gave insight into working conditions regarding caretakers as many young women felt the need to ask a man present with them, for permission to participate.
-Both the tone of voice and the way of responding gave reason for the interviewers, on several occasions, to make specific notes with references to this moment.
-In regards to the ads posted on the websites, these shown a lot of similarity to those seen in the Netherlands.
+Both the tone of voice and the way of responding gave reason for the interviewers in several occasions to make specific notes with references to this moment.
+In regards to the ads, posted on the websites, these are similar to those seen in the Netherlands.
 Similarities in the use of sentences and recognisable mistakes in the use of language could be an indicator in Hungary as well, as it gives sign of some sort of an existing relation between the women advertising themselves or either it gives awareness of the presence of some sort of facilitator.
-Anyway, this raised the idea of the presence of some sort of (criminal) organisation behind the facilitation of the women.
+Anyway, this will quickly give the idea of the presence of some sort of (criminal) organisation.

-&lt;sup>80 Salt, J. & Hogarth, J. (2000) 'Migrant trafficking and human smuggling in Europe: a review of the evidence with case studies from Hungary, Poland and Ukraine' Geneva: International Organisation for Migration
+77 Salt, J. & Hogarth, J. (2000) 'Migrant trafficking and human smuggling in Europe: a review of the evidence with case studies from Hungary, Poland and Ukraine' Geneva: International Organisation for Migration